Chapter 22:

 There Will Be Music

-Harper wasted no time in lingering in the city despite her body demanding some manner of rest and by nightfall she had already made it to the outskirts of Philadelphia.
-She was not entirely sure if this Captain individual would rise to her instigation, but either way she needed to get clear as she still had the one thing he seemed to desire.
+Harper wasted no time lingering in the city despite her body demanding some manner of rest.
+By the time the moon had risen in full she had already made it to the outskirts of Philadelphia.
+She was not entirely sure if this Captain individual would rise to her instigation, he sounded unstable and hoped she would have succeeded in provoking her, but either way she needed to get clear as she still had the one thing he seemed to desire.

-Glancing back at the skyline she could not help but the pang of regret at leaving Jackson behind, never getting to hear that music once more.
+Glancing back at the skyline she could not help but feel a small pang of regret at leaving Jackson behind, never getting to hear his music anymore or the complete version of what he had been risking his life for.
+She realized suddenly she'd grown fond of his questions and odd thoughts.

 In the distance she heard what sounded like the revving of a small engine, and she felt her heart drop into her stomach.

-Her mind raced with math.
+Her mind raced with the math she'd done before leaving.
 There was no way they were located any less than twenty minutes from the apartment they confronted her in, adding in five minutes to relay the information there was no way they could mobilize quick enough to already be on the road for her.

 Slowly the sound of the engine grew louder.
 Some type of four wheeling all terrain vehicle.